yamad/jhuds_tidyhar/README.md

 [Human Activity Recognition Using Smartphones](HAR) (HAR) dataset, implemented in [R].

+The enclosed files will download the original dataset and then create two data frames, `har_full` and `har_averages`.
+These variables hold _long_ tidy data formatted versions of the original dataset.

+  * `har_full` - mean and std. dev. for every measure (see CodeBook.md) and timepoint by subject and activity
+  * `har_averages` - average value of each measure over full time series, by subject and activity

+See `CodeBook.md` and the `run_analysis.R` source for more information.

-Created for the Coursera Data Science ["Getting and Cleaning Data" course][Coursera] by Jeff Leek and colleagues.
+Created for the Coursera Data
+Science ["Getting and Cleaning Data" course][Coursera] by Jeff Leek and colleagues.

 [tidy data]: http://vita.had.co.nz/papers/tidy-data.html
 [HAR]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones